 I used a framework to help students activate System 2.

 Every website has a core mission.
-Educational sites provide knowledge, news sites deliver reports.
-We were building business websites—the core mission is to help potential customers understand your product, trust you, then buy.
+Educational websites provide knowledge, news websites deliver reports.
+We’re building business websites—the core mission is to help potential customers understand your product, trust you, and then buy.

 Working backwards from this purpose, the frontend must clearly answer four questions: Who are we?
 What products or services do we provide?
 What do the products look like and why are they attractive?
-How should consumers make purchases?
+How should consumers purchase?

-These four questions seem simple, but answering them clearly requires deep System 2 operation for each one.
+These four questions look simple, but answering them clearly requires deep System 2 operation for each one.

-“Who are we” isn’t just a company name—it’s brand positioning, value proposition, differentiation from competitors.
-“What we provide” isn’t just a product list—it’s what problem you solve, why customers should choose you.
-“What products look like” isn’t just posting photos—it’s the comprehensive presentation of visual design, usage scenarios, and social proof.
+“Who are we” isn’t just the company name—it’s brand positioning, value proposition, and differentiation from competitors.
+“What we provide” isn’t just a product list—it’s what problem you solve and why customers should choose you.
+“What products look like” isn’t just posting photos—it’s a comprehensive presentation of visual design, usage scenarios, and social proof.
 “How to purchase” isn’t just adding a shopping cart button—it’s designing the entire user journey.

-In my article “Pain Points Aren’t Everything in Transformation,” I discussed how the most common failure in digital transformation isn’t technical problems, but not thinking clearly about what problem needs solving.
-Business websites are the same—most failed websites aren’t due to ugly design or poor functionality, but because the underlying business logic was never thought through clearly.
+In “Pain Points Aren’t the Whole Story of Transformation,” I discussed how the most common failure in digital transformation isn’t technical issues, but not thinking clearly about what problem you’re actually solving.
+Business websites are the same—most failed websites aren’t ugly or functionally poor, but their underlying business logic was never thought through.

 System 2 is a Team Sport